grocio/semantic-similarity-stm/README.md

 ```

 ## Note
-In the manuscript, I used examples of words lits to explain similarity and connectivity indexes.
-I made functions that calculate (dis)similarity or connectivity indexes for a list.
+Below, `mean_dist_from_centroid` calculated (dis)similarity value for an example list (i.e., 'diamond, ... ,sapphire') and `connectivity_calc` calculated connectivity (or association stregnth) for another example list (i.e., 'apple, banana, orange').
+These examples are used in my manuscript.
 Note that you should run `free_association_matrix_creator.py` and get a cue-response matrix containing words that you target before using `connectivity_calc` function.

 I hope that these functions facilitate psychological studies!
 ```